contentful-userland/awesome-contentful/README.md

 * Jurgen Van de Moere - [contentful-agent][contentful-agent], a node module to easily fetch entries from a Contentful space
 * Jurgen Van de Moere - [contentful-webhook-server][contentful-webhook-server], a lightweight server to handle Contentful webhook HTTP requests
 * Deane Barker - [contentful-webhook-server][38], a server framework in C# to handle Contentful HTTP webhooks
-* [mc.uploader][45] A tool to upload markdown files with frontmatter to contentful
+* [mc.uploader][45] - A tool to upload markdown files with frontmatter to contentful
-* [contentful-emails][48] A tool using Contentful to fastly build a coding-free tool for emails' content management.
+* [contentful-emails][48] - A tool using Contentful to fastly build a coding-free tool for emails' content management.
+* [contentful-proxy][contentful-proxy] - An authentication and caching proxy for the Content Delivery API written in Node.js using [Zeit.co's micro](https://github.com/zeit/micro).

 ## Other useful libraries